-Surrogate displays are provided at other locations across the University and at local heritage sites in display cases and turning the pages kiosks.
+Surrogate displays are provided at other locations across the University.

-Items will be lent for display in other exhibitions where adequate security and environmental conditions can be provided as stipulated in PD5454 Guide for the storage and exhibition of archival documents.
+Items will be lent for display in other exhibitions where adequate security and environmental conditions can be provided as stipulated in BS 4971 and BS EN 16893.

 5.6 Media